If your question is not addressed here, please call the Bureau's customer service line for assistance at 410-887-2000.

 A: A household hazardous waste collection site is open from April through November only at the Eastern Sanitary Landfill Solid Waste Management Facility.
 Baltimore County residents may drop off unwanted household chemicals, paints, pesticides, ammunition, fireworks, and automotive fluids for recycling or proper disposal.

-The County also holds one-day HHW drop-off events twice per year, typically at either the Baltimore County Resource Recovery Facility or Western Acceptance Facility.
+The County also holds one-day HHW drop-off events twice per year, typically at either the Central Acceptance Facility or Western Acceptance Facility.
 Please see the Department of Environmental Protection and Sustainability's HHW page for more information.

 Small amounts of latex paint may be disposed of at home with regular household trash, if the paint is solidified (this can be accomplished by mixing the paint with cat litter or sand).